jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 + Abstractions shouldn't leak.
 + Look for something which is elegant.

+I'll explain these more in the following paragraphs.

 [^i-am-not-an-expert]: I'm not really an expert on this at all, I just put it in my own mistaken words.
 Feel free to correct me.

 Consider the first point, "we should design based on use, not implementation",